owenjklan/django-autodojo/README.md

 ### View Generation
 Each HTTP method verb will have an `AutoDojoViewGenerator` class associated with it.
-This base class is then subclassed to provide the view function implementation and default options for `create_schema` may be provided.
+This base class is then subclassed to provide the view function implementation, and default options for `create_schema` may be provided.

 Although it hasn't been explicitly tested as of the time of writing (July, 2024), the `AutoDojoView` class should be usable directly with little modification.